 We are here to help you gain as much as possible from your time at university.
-We aim to offer you access to counselling if you are experiencing problems of a personal or emotional nature which may be interfering with any part of your life, not just issues to do with your studies.
+If you are experiencing problems which are interfering with any part of your life come and see us.
+These can be of a personal or emotional nature or connected to your studies.

 "I got more from my counselling than I was expecting.
 It could not have been improved in any way.
 Having someone independent helped me to identify unhelpful patterns of thinking and behaving.
 I am more confident and rational.
 I worry less and know how to stop things building up."
 (S, Business and Law)